yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 Mozilla knew when introducing machine translations that [the bot doesn't respect the style guides](https://youtu.be/5xaadPWNnYM?t=417) across various locales.
 Months later, marsf pointed out the same fact in their quit note.

-A contributor on the call pointed out that in Dutch, there may be multiple possible words for a button's label, but Firefox will use a specific word.
-In those cases, the [localization community on SUMO would always use the language used in Firefox](https://youtu.be/5xaadPWNnYM?t=455) - not an alternative word.
-That is just one example of localization not handled by Mozilla's machine translation.
+A Dutch contributor on the call pointed out that although there may be multiple possible translations for a button's label, Firefox will use a specific word.
+In those cases, the [localization community on SUMO would always use the language used in Firefox](https://youtu.be/5xaadPWNnYM?t=455) - not an alternate translation.
+Just one example of localization not handled by Mozilla's machine translation.

 In the community call [introducing machine translations](https://support.mozilla.org/en-US/forums/contributors/717385), Mozilla said that they realize that [AI makes mistakes and that they don't want to force this onto the community](https://youtu.be/5xaadPWNnYM?t=554).